openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `claims`:
 : OPTIONAL.
-A non-empty array of objects as defined in (#claims_query) that specifies claims in the requested Credentials.
+A non-empty array of objects as defined in (#claims_query) that specifies claims in the requested Credential.

 `claim_sets`:
 : OPTIONAL.
 A non-empty array containing arrays of identifiers for